 Latgale, Latvia is a part of the Baltic region that many travelers miss.
-Well off the beaten path that links Riga with Vilnius and Tallinn, Latvia’s southeastern corner, Latgale, is a mysterious land of lakes, castle ruins, and onion domes.
-Lithuania, Belarus, and Russia share borders with this part of Latvia, first settled by the Latgalians in the 10th century and incorporated into the Livonian Order two hundred years later.
+Well off the beaten path that links Riga with Vilnius and Tallinn, Latvia’s southeastern corner is a mysterious land of lakes, castle ruins, and onion domes.
+Lithuania, Belarus, and Russia share borders with Latgale, which was first settled by the Latgalians in the 10th century and incorporated into the Livonian Order two hundred years later.
 This lively mix of cultures is evident in everything from the architecture and religion to the diversity of the population and the languages it speaks.
-With three days and my own set of wheels, I set off to try to gain a better understanding of the region.
+With three days and my own set of wheels, I set off to try to gain a better understanding of this undiscovered region of Europe.

 Driving northeast from Daugavpils on highway A13, you will want to make a slight detour to the Basilica of the Assumption in Aglona.
 Founded by Dominican monks in the 18th century, Aglona Basilica is Latvia’s most important Catholic church.
 Its historic icon, “Our Miraculous Lady of Aglona,” is believed to have healing powers and attracts thousands of pilgrims when it is unveiled every year on August 15.
 A spring near the lake behind the church is also thought to have special healing properties – so bring a bottle to fill up!